Study of DCR-AUD in Healthy Volunteers

 • Negative screen for drugs of abuse (to include at minimum: amphetamines, barbiturates, cocaine, opioids, and benzodiazepines) at Screening and Day 1.
 Cannabis will not be recorded as a drug of abuse for this study.

-• Has a negative test for SARS-CoV-2 infection on Day -1 and prior to admission to the clinical unit.
+• Had a negative test for Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV-2) infection on Day -1 and prior to admission to the clinical unit.

-• Systolic BP in the range of 90 to 140 mmHg and diastolic BP in the range of 50 to 95 mmHg.
+• Systolic BP in the range of 90 to 140 millimetre(s) of mercury (mmHg) and diastolic BP in the range of 50 to 95 mmHg, and body mass index (BMI) within the range of 18.0 to 32.0 kilogram per square meter (kg/m^2) (inclusive).

 Exclusion Criteria:

-• Any history of severe or recent clinically significant depression, anxiety, bipolar disorder, schizophrenia, or other neuropsychiatric disorder that, in the judgment of the investigator, represents a safety risk to the subject were they to participate in the trial, as informed by the participant's medical history and/or responses to the MINI Screen Questionnaire.
+• Any history of severe or recent clinically significant depression, anxiety, bipolar disorder, schizophrenia, or other neuropsychiatric disorder that, in the judgment of the Investigator, represents a safety risk to the individual were they to participate in the trial

 • History of delirium tremens or alcohol-related seizures.